 Partner at Shaw Keller LLP

-Litigator with experience in intellectual property and eDiscovery.
+Litigator specializing in intellectual property and eDiscovery matters.

 Ken C. Koch